Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Abstract

 \section{Abstract}

-Magnetic phase separation and magnetocaloric effect is considered within the Hubbard model for face-centered cubic (fcc) lattice with giant van Hove singularity of electron spectrum at band bottom.
-Within the Hartree-Fock approximation it is shown that such model of itinerant magnet exhibits the~first-order ferromagnet-paramagnet phase transition~(FOPT) with phase separation and inverse magnetocaloric effect deep inside the phase separation region.
-The thermodynamic theory based on Landau expansion for grand potential for the ferromagnetic-paramagnetic phase transition is developed for phase-separated state.
-It is rigorously shown that ferromagnetic phase involved in the phase separated state exhibits negative magnetic susceptibility in the vicinity of~tricritical point.
-Thus, an entropy of the magnetically ordered phase may increase when the magnetic field is applied which implies inverse character of the total magnetic entropy change $\Delta S$.
+A thermodynamic theory based on Landau grand potential expansion for ferromagnetic-paramagnetic phase transitions is developed for an electronic phase-separated state.
+It is rigorously shown that ferromagnetic phase involved in the phase-separated state exhibits negative magnetic susceptibility in the vicinity of~tricritical point.
+Thus, an entropy of the magnetically ordered phase may increase when the magnetic field is applied, which implies positive sign of the total magnetic entropy change $\Delta S$ within magnetocaloric effect~(MCE).
+The electronic phase separation and MCE are considered within the Hubbard model for~face-centered cubic lattice with giant van Hove singularity of electron density of states at the band bottom.
+Within the Hartree-Fock approximation it is shown that such model of itinerant magnet exhibits the~first-order ferromagnet-paramagnet phase transition~(FOPT) with electronic phase separation and inverse magnetocaloric effect deep inside the phase-separated region.
 Temperature dependence of $\Delta S$ for the mean-field solution of the non-degenerate Hubbard model is analyzed in detail for different band filling values.
-The possibility to control $\Delta S$ sign by changing both the temperature and the band filling of magnetocaloric materials is demonstrated and this seems to be promising from the point of view of interpretation a lot of experimental data and possible technological applications.
-It is shown that giant van Hove singularity, being a main cause of phase separation, strongly affects temperature dependence of $\Delta S$ in the vicinity of tricritical point.
+The possibility to control $\Delta S$ sign by changing both temperature and band filling of magnetocaloric materials is demonstrated.
+This is important to interpret a lot of experimental data, possible technological applications, and further theoretical developments.